jackharbon/walkerrr-mobile-app/README.md

 1. Preparations

--  Install [Flutter](https://docs.flutter.dev/get-started/install) on your computer
+-  Install [Flutter](https://docs.flutter.dev/get-started/install) on your computer.
 -  Install Flutter extension from the [Visual Studio Code Marketplace](https://marketplace.visualstudio.com/items?itemName=Dart-Code.flutter) or by searching within VS Code.
 The Dart extension will be installed automatically, if not already installed.
 -  Open terminal (`Ctr + '`) in Visual Studio Code and navigate to the front-end directory